 But the diet component of getting strong and making gains has been a perennial source of confusion.
 Especially when it comes to the purpose, timing, and make-up of pre- and post-workout meals.

 Like most men who have done strength training for much of their lives, I’ve heard my share of bro-science tips in the locker room.
 For example, until fairly recently, I was convinced that if I didn’t consume protein within 15 minutes after my workout, I completely missed the “window” to getting bigger and stronger muscles.
 Thanks, high school football teammate.

-Tired of being confused about strength training and nutrition, I did some research on the subject as well as asked my coach and bud Matt Reynolds for some insights.
+Tired of being confused about strength training and nutrition, I did some research on the subject as well as asked my coach and bud Matt Reynolds, owner of Barbell Logic Online Coaching, for some insights.
 Below I share what I’ve learned.
 (Note: This is geared for men who are strength training.
 If you’re doing endurance sports training, the information below really won’t apply to you much.)